Weakly--exceptional quotient singularities: Four-dimensional case

 \subsubsection{Primitivity:}

-Assume the action of $G$ is transitive.
-Then the question of the action being monomial, imprimitive nonmonomial or primitive becomes of interest.
+Assume the action of $G$ is irreducible.
+Again, the notation from Section~\ref{sect:quadric-action} will be used throughout.
+Then the question of the action being monomial, imprimitive non-monomial or primitive becomes of interest.

-By direct computation, it is easy to see that the place of $G$ in this classification depends on the matrices in $H_{i}$ that have $3$ or more non--zero entries, and how these matrices are combined in $G$, i.e.\ on the isomorphism \deffunname{\alpha}{H_{1}/\hat{K}_{1}}{H_{2}/\hat{K}_{2}} (as defined above).
+By direct computation, it is easy to see that in most cases, the place of $G$ in this classification depends on the matrices in $H_{i}$ that have $3$ or more non-zero entries, and how these matrices are combined in $G$, i.e.\ on the isomorphism \deffunname{\alpha}{H_{1}/\hat{K}_{1}}{H_{2}/\hat{K}_{2}} (as defined above).
+The only exception occurs when $H_{i}\cong\dihgroup{2m}$, $G$ interchanges the ruling, but $\tau\not\in\bar{G}$ --- in this case, the automorphism $\sigma$ needs to be considered.

-Throughout the remainder of this section, say elements of a given type are ``coupled'', if $\forall[g,g']\in G$ with $g$ an element of this type, then $g'$ must be either be an element of the same type or a product of such an element and an element of a different type.
-Otherwise say that elements of this type are ``separated''.
-For example, if $H_{1}=H_{2}=\dihgroup{2n}$, then elements $b$ (see generators for \dihgroup{2n} given in Example~\ref{example:proj1}) are separated in $G$ if $G$ contains an element $[a^{k},ba^{l}]$ for some $k,l\in\integers$.
-Otherwise they are coupled.